opentelekomcloud-blueprints/tosca-tutorials/tutorials/Basic_Relationship_ConnectsTo.md

 Notice:
 * The requirement name of nodecellar node has the same name `mongo_db` as the capability name in the mongodb node.
-* The `otc.relationships.NodejsConnectToMongo` defines the relationship which nodecellar uses to setup the connection.

 #### Step 3: Define the relationship

-This step defines the relationship `otc.relationships.NodejsConnectToMongo` for nodecellar to setup the connection with mongodb as follows:
+Define the relationship `otc.relationships.NodejsConnectToMongo` for nodecellar to setup the connection with mongodb:

 ```yaml
 relationship_types: